Noavaran/Curriculum/README.md

 # Curriculum

-These free curriculums help you to follow a clear, complete and update path for your favorite technology stack.
+These free curriculums help you to follow and learn a clear, complete and update path for your favorite technology stack.

 Currently we are working on these curriculums: